Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 Suppose your OD Cost Matrix layer uses a "Destinations To Find" count of 5.
 This means that the travel time for only the 5 closest destinations to each origin will be reported in the OD Cost Matrix output.
 Because the travel time between each origin and destination changes throughout the day, the closest destinations may be different at different times of day, so the statistics reported for each origin-destination pair in the output of this tool may be inaccurate.
 For example, for Origin 1, Destination 3 might be one of the five closest destinations at 8:00, but at 8:01, it is not.
 Destination 7 is closer.
 Consequently, the calculated statistics will include the travel time from Origin 1 to Destination 3 at 8:00 but not 8:01, and it will include the travel time from Origin 1 to Destination 7 at 8:01 but not 8:00.
 Because of this confusion, using the "Destinations To Find" setting with this tool is not recommended.

+If you have chosen to save the combined network analysis results an output feature class will be created.
+This feature class will contain all the rows from the network analysis layer's output sublayer for each time slice in your time window with an additional **TimeOfDay** field indicating the time slice that produced the row.
+This table could get very large, particularly for OD Cost Matrix.

 #### Tool performance
 Network analysis layers with large numbers of input features (origins, destinations, stops, etc.) may take a long time to solve, and since this tool solves the analysis once per start time within the time limit, this tool could take a very long time to complete.

 Note that when this tool runs, if the input OD Cost Matrix layer and the network it references are in the map, these layers might re-draw over and over again, which impacts tool performance.
 Before running the tool, turn off the layers in the map to prevent the re-draw behavior.

+The tool will run slower if you have chosen to save the combined network analysis results.